renaissance-publishing/renaissance/content/chapters/06-other-nations.md

 The Goblins have little contact with the Shaded Sea Peoples, as a continent separates the two (and because the Commonwealth patrols the sea south of their borders, cutting off an ocean route).

-## Ground-Explorer Dwarves
+## Deep-Explorer Dwarves

-Ground-Explorer Dwarves are an offshoot of the shallow-digging Dwarven culture of the North; highly individualistic, they fled their kin when the Mindsharing movement began.
+Deep-Explorer Dwarves are an offshoot of the shallow-digging Dwarven culture of the North; highly individualistic, they fled their kin when the Mindsharing movement began.
-"Ground-Explorer" is their formal name in Commonwealth Standard; they are also sometimes called Caver Dwarves, and their name for themselves is *Drahrat*—a swipe at the Mindsharing Dwarves, or *Fahrat*.
+"Deep-Explorer" is their formal name in Commonwealth Standard; they are also sometimes called Caver Dwarves or Ground-Explorers, and their name for themselves is *Drahrat*—a swipe at the Mindsharing Dwarves, or *Fahrat*.

 <aside class="floating">